boldingd/EclipsePhaseContent/TQZ-GC.md

 They provide licensed weapons to the GCs for free, on the condition that the GCs not disclose those blueprints to third-parties.
 While many of the more anarchist-aligned GCs grumble, the value of having free blueprints for heavy military firepower is hard to argue.

-They have occasionally performed manufacturing runs and customization services to groups operating near Noctis-Qianjiao; in one notable incident, they “militarized” a mars buggy for a group dealing with a TITAN bot-swarm operating south of Arsia Mons.
+They have occasionally performed manufacturing runs and provided customization services to groups operating near Noctis-Qianjiao; in one notable incident, they "militarized" a mars buggy for a group dealing with a TITAN bot-swarm operating south of Arsia Mons.

 ### Franz Roth Mueller